| Written by Mark Buzinkay

 Safety and emergency-related drills are not only important, but also very effective in teaching behaviour for a given scenario.
 Such scenario-based drills are common practice for example in the offshore industry and contribute to very high safety standards, and consequently to a low incident rate.

-Evaluation of scheduled and unscheduled drills makes it possible to arrive at a critical assessment.
-It should be aimed at finding out whether the workforce involved could solve the task adequately and efficiently and how to improve the procedure in total.
+Evaluation of scheduled and unscheduled drills makes arriving at a critical assessment possible.
+It should aim to determine whether the workforce involved could solve the task adequately and efficiently and how to improve the procedure overall.

 To enhance the learning effects, drills should be monitored by electronic equipment.
 Video and other technologies are useful for explaining and illustrating the outcome of actions taken.
-As cameras are not available in all areas where drills are conducted, other monitoring devices would be helpful to deliver visibility.
+As cameras are not available in all areas where drills are conducted, other monitoring devices would be helpful in delivering visibility.
 One alternative is wearables.

-Wearables are transponders or tags worn on the body and transmit data like a heartbeat, body temperature or step count.
+Wearables are transponders or tags worn on the body that transmit data like heartbeat, body temperature, or step count.
 The big advantage of wearables is that they display individual behaviour and reactions, preferably in real-time.
 In the context of mine safety, one of the most important drills is to teach behaviour in case of an emergency like a fire, explosion, water ingress or collapse of parts of the mine.
 Scheduled and unscheduled evacuation drills can be

 monitored by wearable transponders that transmit their positions at any given time.